Duties Online - frequently asked questions

 Yes, these can be processed in DOL.

-Requests to cancel transactions and assessments in DOL will not be processed if a transaction is finalised or you have submitted an electronic lodgement on the basis that settlement has occurred.
+Requests to cancel transactions and assessments in DOL will not be processed if a transaction is finalised on the basis that settlement has occurred.
 This is because the dutiable transaction, as evidenced by the information you have provided, indicates that there is a duty liability.

 You cannot lodge an objection to a calculation or an estimate of duty.
 You can only lodge an objection once a transaction is finalised in DOL and an assessment is deemed to have occurred.
 All objections must be lodged within 60 days of the DOL transaction being finalised.